Song of Solomon 2:1 “I am the rose of Sharon, And the lily of the valleys.”

 To proclaim liberty to the captives,

 And the opening of the prison to those who are bound;

 To proclaim the acceptable year of the Lord,”

 The ministry of the Messiah was restoration and healing.

 When we consider the difficulty of life, let us not forget who reigns over us.

 What experiences has the Lord brought you through that have shaped you into who you are today?
 Jesus ultimately fulfilled the prophecy regarding the Messiah.
 This same ministry of healing and restoration is the one He calls us to today.

 Jesus fulfilled the greatest call in history.

-The Lily of the valley was wounded for your transgressions.
+The Lily of the valley was wounded for your transgressions, He was bruised for your iniquity.
 The beauty and glory of Jesus represents the image of God.
-The world stomps all over the image of God, without a care, without knowing the severity of their actions….and yet the Lord continues to guide, strengthen, and rebuild.
+The world stomps all over His love without a care, without knowing the dire consequences of their actions….and yet the Lord continues to guide, strengthen, and rebuild those who seek Him.

 Isaiah 61:4-7 “And they shall rebuild the old ruins,